CogStack/CogStack-NiFi/docs/security.md

 We have to make sure to execute the following commands `bash ./create_es_nodecert.sh elasticsearch-1 && bash ./create_es_nodecert.sh elasticsearch-2` this will generate the certificates for both nodes, for both nodes make sure to generate the ADMIN authorization certificate by doing `bash ./create_es_admin_cert.sh`.

 The keystore/truststore certificates are also generated when creating the node certificates, these are used in the NiFi workflows.

-## Generating users

-Please see the `security/opensearch` folder for the roles mappings and internal users for user data.
-You can also use the `create_es_users.sh` script for this.

 You can generate some basic users by executing the [`create_es_native_credentials.sh`](security/create_es_native_credentials.sh) script, if you wish to add more users make sure to take a look at the official documentation on how to create roles and accounts.